BloodRayne: Games

-Cancelled game
+Cancelled games

 A fourth game, titled BloodRayne: The Shroud, was in development for the Nintendo 3DS.
 The game was put "on hold" due to Betrayal's low sales.
+An original entry for the PlayStation Portable was also in development, but cancelled in late 2005 due to Majesco's financial issues at the time.

 Future

-In Summer 2020, Ziggurat Interactive bought the rights to the BloodRayne franchise and other titles from Majesco and intends to revive the series with Terminal Reality.
+In summer 2020, Ziggurat Interactive bought the rights to the BloodRayne franchise and other titles from Majesco and intends to revive the series with Terminal Reality.

 Common elements

 Rayne

 Rayne, sometimes called Agent BloodRayne, is a fictional character in the series.
 She is the series' titular protagonist, appearing in both games and later extended media, such as comic books and films related to the series.
-In English she is voiced by Laura Bailey in BloodRayne and BloodRayne 2 and Jessie Seely in BloodRayne: Betrayal.
+In English, she is voiced by Laura Bailey in BloodRayne and BloodRayne 2 and Jessie Seely in BloodRayne: Betrayal.

 Rayne is a human vampire hybrid called a dhampir, born 1915.
 Her human mother was raped by her vampire father, Kagan.
 Kagan later murdered her mother's entire family so that the only family member Rayne could turn to was him.
 Recognizing her dhampir nature as well as her skills at hunting vampires, she was recruited into the mysterious Brimstone Society via an invitation.
 The Brimstone Society sent her on missions to eliminate supernatural threats to the world, including those involving vampires as well as demons and unnatural apex predators.

 Other media

 Films adaptations

-A film adaptation was released on January 6, 2006 starring Kristanna Loken as Rayne and Ben Kingsley as Kagan.
+A film adaptation was released on January 6, 2006, directed by Uwe Boll and starring Kristanna Loken as Rayne and Ben Kingsley as Kagan.
 The film is set in the 1800s and follows Rayne's quest to stop her father Kagan's nefarious schemes to slaughter mankind.
-The film was directed by Uwe Boll, who directed other video-game-to-movie adaptations including House of the Dead and Alone in the Dark.
+Boll had previously directed other video-game-to-movie adaptations including House of the Dead and Alone in the Dark.

 The film was followed by two direct-to-DVD sequels starring Natassia Malthe; 2007's BloodRayne 2: Deliverance and 2011's BloodRayne: The Third Reich.
 In addition, Boll directed the parody film, Blubberella, which was also released in 2011.